adam-ajroudi/Anchor/README.md

 - Reverse-engineered Bluetooth protocol from Zikr Ring Lite device
 - Built with Electron, TypeScript, and Python Bleak
 - Inspired by research on attention management and ADHD support systems

----

-**Note for Evaluators**: This is a proof-of-concept implementation focusing on the core feedback loop.
-The Bluetooth ring is a commercial tallying device repurposed as an input controller.
-Future iterations would involve purpose-built hardware and expanded ML/analytics features as described in the abstract.